-The brief, "Half-Million Older Californians Living Alone Unable to Make Ends Meet," will be released today at a state legislative hearing on the growing economic plight of California's seniors jointly held by Assemblyman Jim Beall Jr. (D-San Jose), chairman of the Human Services Committee, and Assemblywoman Bonnie Lowenthal (D-Long Beach), chairwoman of the Aging and Long-Term Care Committee.
-The hearing will take place from 10 a.m. to noon at the State Capitol, Room 437.
-A press conference will precede the hearing, at 9:30 a.m. in the Governor's Press Room (1190) at the Capitol.
+The brief, "Half-Million Older Californians Living Alone Unable to Make Ends Meet," was released at a state legislative hearing on the growing economic plight of California's seniors jointly held by Assemblyman Jim Beall Jr. (D-San Jose), chairman of the Human Services Committee, and Assemblywoman Bonnie Lowenthal (D-Long Beach), chairwoman of the Aging and Long-Term Care Committee.

 More than 1 million seniors, both living alone and with family members, can't make ends meet, according to recent research.
-The center's policy brief looks at the most vulnerable group - seniors living alone - while the hearing features county-by-county data on all seniors.
+The center's policy brief looks at the most vulnerable group - seniors living alone while the hearing features county-by-county data on all seniors.